haiqiong/machine-learning/readme.txt

 4. logistic regression
 logRegress.py
-make a line to separate the different classes of data (1) Calculate the weights by an optimization algorithm, gradient ascent.
+make a line to separate the different classes of data. class labels are 0 and 1.
+(1) Calculate the weights by an optimization algorithm, gradient ascent.
 (2) stochastic gradient ascent updates the weights for each instance in the dataset.
 (3) deal with missing values in dataset: replace the missing value with 0 in the training set and throw away the instance in test set. average error rate for 10 iterations: 0.37293

-5.
+5. support vector machines
+svm.py
+class labels are -1 and 1.
+(1) use sequential minimal optimization(SMO) to find a set of alpha and b.
+(2) imcomplete implementation.
+SVM is too complicated.

+6. AdaBoost
+adaboost.py
+(1) createe a weak learner with a decision stump.
+(2) create AdaBoost to use multiple weak learners.
+(3) implement full AdaBoost with the decision stump.
+(4) build a adaClassifier.
+error rate for horseColicTest2.txt is 0.2388 (16/67)